 - Ceylon cinnamon (“real” cinnamon) is usually the recommended form of cinnamon for dogs, if used.
 In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people); however, it’s not suitable for everyone.
 Pregnant/nursing dogs in particular should not be given cinnamon.

 - Pepper improves absorption of the circuminoids in turmeric.
+No you didn’t miss it, there’s no turmeric in this dry rub.
+Although feel free!
+It would go well with this flavour combo, but turmeric jerky would stain my pocket treat bags or running wristlets.
 I sometimes include a little pepper in our treats even if not using turmeric, since we like to mix-and-match a wide variety of treats and foods.